Comcast/cmb/README.txt

    When using Cassandra 1.0.X:

-   > cat ./cqs/cassandra_1.0.schema | /<path_to_cassandra>/bin/cassandra-cli -h localhost
+   /<path_to_cassandra>/bin/cassandra-cli -h localhost -f ./cqs/cassandra_1.0.schema

    When using Cassandra 1.1.X:

-   > cat ./cqs/cassandra_1.1.schema | /<path_to_cassandra>/bin/cassandra-cli -h localhost
+   /<path_to_cassandra>/bin/cassandra-cli -h localhost -f ./cqs/cassandra_1.1.schema

 6. The binaries come with two configuration files, cmb.properties and log4j.properties, both of which need to be available to all CMB processes (CNS API Server(s), CQS API Server(s) and CNS Worker Nodes).
 Typically the configuration files should be placed in /var/config/cmb/.

-   > mkdir /var/config/cmb
+   mkdir /var/config/cmb
-   > cp ./cqs/config/cmb.properties /var/config/cmb
+   cp ./cqs/config/cmb.properties /var/config/cmb
-   > cp ./cqs/config/log4j.properties /var/config/cmb
+   cp ./cqs/config/log4j.properties /var/config/cmb

 7. Edit /var/config/cmb/cmb.properties, in particular these settings (important settings are marked with "todo" in the default cmb.properties file).